-1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP?

-2) How well is accountability completely and clearly defined?

-3) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?

-4) Does it appear that the offeror can meet the schedule set out in the RFP?
+- 1) How well does the management plan support all the project requirements and logically lead to the deliverables in the RFP? - 2) Is the organization of the project team clear, and does it illustrate the lines of authority, accountability, and communication? - 3) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 4) Provide narrative description of the organization of the project team and a personnel roster that identified lines of authority and related work experience. - 5) How well has the offeror described management plan they would employ and have they illustrated how it will accomplish the work in this contract?